3.4.4. Dictionaries

 3.4.4.3.
 Combining lists into a dictionary

 It is frequently the case that the meaning of a particular data item is defined by its position in a sequence of things.
-The i th thing in that sequence is associated with a particular entity xi and the ith thing in some other sequence might also be associated with xi.
-For example, a company database might store information about employees in separate files, but the i th line of each file is reserved for information about the employee with id number i.
+For example, the twelfth thing in a sequence might be the weight of a particular data sample and the twelfth thing in some other sequence might be the volume of that data sample.
+Or a company database might store personal information about employees in separate files, but the n*th line of each file is reserved for information about the employee with id number *n.

 As a concrete example, suppose we downloaded information about word frequencies in the British National Corpus, a very large sample of English, likely to give very reliable counts, and it came in two files, with contents that looked like this: